How does credit card interest work?

 How much interest do I need to pay each month?

-Each month you need to meet your minimum payment.
-This is calculated after interest as a low percentage, usually around 3%, of the total amount you owe or £10 (whichever is lower).
+Each month, you need to meet at least your minimum payment.
+This is calculated after interest as either a percentage of the total amount you owe, usually around 3%, or £10 (whichever is higher).
+As your balance decreases, so will the minimum payment you are expected to make.

-As your balance reduces so will the minimum payment you are expected to meet.
-If you only pay this amount it will take longer for you to pay off the debt, so it’s important you pay as much of the balance as you can afford each month.
+If you only pay this amount, it will take longer for you to pay off the debt.
+Where possible, try to pay as much of the balance as you can afford each month.

 Ocean Credit Card